Native animal keeping licence (post 22 August 2020)

 Your licence must be granted before you can keep wildlife.
-Assessment of your application can take up to 40 business days, however can be significantly reduced if:
+Assessment of your application can take up to 40 business days.

-Some licences will not be issued immediately online as they may require manual assessment.
-After applying, you will be contacted via email notifying of the assessment outcome.
-These licences include:
+Specialised and Advanced licences which propose the keeping of venomous snakes, will not be issued immediately online as they may require manual assessment.
+Once your application has been assessed, you will be sent an email notifying you of the assessment outcome.

-- all required information is provided as part of the application process.
-When using Connect an application will be considered invalid if required information has not been submitted.
+Always be careful to provide all information requested in the application process.
+When using Online Services an application will be considered as invalid if the required information has not been submitted.
 Similarly, paper-based applications with incomplete information will be returned to you for review and resubmission.

 In this guide: